Tigers' Dolly on long road to Test debut

 "We have spoken a bit about it," said Dolly of their shared roots.

-"He would be the first to say himself he was a small hooker and for the size of everyone now I am quite a small hooker [5ft 12in and 16st 3lb], so for me it just about getting stuck in, throwing my body about and being as aggressive as I can be."
+"He would be the first to say himself he was a small hooker and for the size of everyone now I am quite a small hooker [5ft 11in and 16st 3lb], so for me it just about getting stuck in, throwing my body about and being as aggressive as I can be."

 In the southern hemisphere sun, Dolly played sport all year round, mixing in cricket and football with his rugby.
 But his childhood also featured regular family trips to England's north west.